hsanchez/hsanchez.github.io/posts/thesiswork/tools/index.md

 they provide a mechanism by which developers can examine code examples through a combination of manual and semi-automatic edits.
 Kiwi

-The other components are Code multistaging, Codepacking, and Vesper.
-We distributed the overall functionality of these components between Violette and Kiwi.
+The other components are Code examples multistaging, Codepacking, and Vesper.
+We distributed their overall functionality between Violette and Kiwi.

 {% for post in site.categories.tools %}